Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/usage.md

 # Usage Guide

-Learn how to configure and use Kaizen Agent effectively.
-This guide covers YAML configuration structure, CLI commands, and advanced features.
+Learn how to configure and use Kaizen Agent effectively to accelerate your LLM development.
+This guide covers YAML configuration structure, CLI commands, and advanced features that help you ship reliable AI features faster.

 ## YAML Configuration Structure

 Kaizen Agent uses YAML configuration files to define test suites for your AI agents.
-This approach eliminates the need for traditional Python test files while providing powerful testing capabilities.
+This approach eliminates the need for traditional Python test files while providing powerful testing capabilities that help you iterate quickly and build more reliable LLM applications.

 ### Complete Configuration Example